What is Flagship?

-The ASU Chinese Language Flagship Program is a nationally recognized, honors-level program of study in Chinese language and culture that aims to enable highly motivated undergraduate students to achieve a Superior level of proficiency (ILR-3) in Mandarin Chinese as well as in-depth cultural competency.
+The ASU Chinese Language Flagship Program is a nationally recognized, honors-level program of study in Chinese language and culture that aims to enable highly motivated undergraduate students to achieve a superior level of proficiency (ILR-3) in Mandarin Chinese as well as in-depth cultural competency.

-The ideal Flagship candidate should intend to become life-long learner of Chinese and have a genuine interest in pursuing China-related professions.
+The ideal Flagship candidate should intend to become a life-long learner of Chinese and have a genuine interest in pursuing China-related professions.
 Due to the rigorous nature of the program, candidates for admission must have a record of outstanding academic performance and a high commitment to personal and academic growth.

 Click here to download our online application package.
 Applicants are required to submit their completed application form, two recommendation forms, an official or unofficial ASU transcript (high school transcripts are accepted for incoming ASU freshmen), and a handwritten writing sample (for students with prior Chinese language background).
 The exact date for application deadlines will be announced at the beginning of every fall semester and is usually set in mid-November.